 Our case study of Sheikhupura reveals that the problem in the labour market is not caused by the absence of laws but by their poor implementation.
-However, institutional and bureaucratic decay is so pervasive that implementation seems effective impossible without extraordinary measures.
+However, institutional and bureaucratic decay is so pervasive that effective implementation seems nearly impossible without extraordinary measures.
 Given the situation, some progress is possible if alongside the strengthening of punitive measures, an incentive regime is put in place to generate the impetus for progressive employers to voluntarily introduce better measures thus triggering a virtuous cycle.
 Additionally, in the context of weak labour rights, the importance of grassroots political mobilization and consumer activism cannot be ignored, as a much-needed catalyst to promote social justice and economic growth.

-The Consortium for Development Policy Research (CDPR) is an umbrella organization that provides a platform for research centers, local academic institutions and think tanks to promote evidence-based policy-making.
-It aims to bring latest research findings on important policy issues to policy makers, media, citizens and political parties.
+TEVTA is the Technical and Vocational Training Authority and PBTE is the Punjab Board of Technical Education.
+Asian Environmental Compliance and Enforcement Network (2008), "Environmental Compliance and Enforcement in Indonesia", Rapid Assessment.
+The Consortium for Development Policy Research (CDPR) is an umbrella organization that provides a platform for research centers, local academic nstitutions and think tanks to promote evidence-based policy-making.
+It aims to bring latest research findings on important policy issues to policy makers, edia, citizens and political parties.
 CDPR is funded by the International Growth Centre (IGC).